-TABLE 6.5.1-1 NO-AND-LOW-REGRETS ACTION PLAN SUMMARY TO HAVE A HIGH SUCCESS RATE FOR IDENTIFIED PROJECTS AND PROCESSES

-COMPLETED, EXISTING, AND ONGOING ACTIONS POTENTIAL FUTURE ACTIONS Make policy recommendations in support of IPP implementation through the 2010 "Letter to the Governors" Establish the "Collaborative Approach to Water Supply Permit Evaluation" group to improve communication among state and federal agencies about permitting issues Support key IPPs (e.g., the Chatfield Reallocation Project, WISE, CRCA.
-Coordinate the DNR's responses to IPPs through the DNR Executive Director's Office Provide technical and financial support to project proponents through WSRA grants Support Local Implementation of IPPs Provide technical and financial support, including facilitation, to BIPs Support the conversion of single-purpose IPPs into multipurpose IPPs when a project proponent requests it Streamline state-permitting processes for IPPs that meet values of the CWP Continue state coordination with the federal permitting entities Encourage cooperative projects through BIPs Support local permitting authorities to identify, as requested, multipurpose components up front in project planning to incorporate county and local concerns Update Tracking and Data Collection via the Basin Needs Decision Support System Support basin roundtables in providing updated IPP data as part of their BIPs Track and analyze effects of IPPs on the projected water supply gap Optimize Funding Sources for IPPs Assess funding needs Target existing funding sources towards IPPs Identify new funding sources for IPPs Generate Political Support for IPPs Facilitate and encourage regular, active communication about IPPs between the CWCB, the IBCC, and the basin roundtables Upon a project proponent's request, convene a facilitate dialogue among stakeholders, project proponent's request, encourage legislative resolutions in support signaperiation about IPPs that meet the values of the CWP and has broad stakeholder support Upon a project proponent's request, encourage legislative resolutions in support of IPPs that meet the values of the CWP and have stakeholder support
+TABLE 6.5.1-1 NO-AND-LOW-REGRETS ACTION PLAN SUMMARY TO HAVE A HIGH SUCCESS RATE FOR IDENTIFIED PROJECTS AND PROCESSES implementation through the 2010 "Letter to the Governors" Establish the "Collaborative Approach to Water Supply Permit Evaluation" group to improve communication among state and federal agencies about permitting issues Support key IPPs (e.g., the Chatfield Reallocation Project, WISE, CRCA.
+Coordinate the DNR's responses to IPPs through the DNR Executive Director's Office Update Tracking and Data Collection via the Basin Needs Decision Support System a.
+Support basin roundtables in providing updated IPP data as part of their BIPs Drack and analyze effects of IPPs on the projected water supply gap Optimize Funding Sources for IPPs Assess funding needs Target existing funding sources towards IPPs Identify new funding sources for IPPs Generate Political Support for IPPs Facilitate and encourage regular, active communication about IPPs between the CWCB, the IBCC, and the basin roundtables COMPLETED, EXISTING, AND ONGOING ACTIONS POTENTIAL FUTURE ACTIONS Governors" Establish the "Collaborative Approach to Water Supply Permit Evaluation" group to improve communication among state and federal agencies about permitting issues Support key IPPs (e.g., the Chatfield Reallocation Project, WISE, CRCA.
+Coordinate the DNR's responses to IPPs through the DNR Executive Director's Office Provide technical and financial support to project a.
+Provide technical and financial support, including facilitation, to BIPs b.
+Support the conversion of single-purpose IPPs into multipurpose IPPs when a project proponent requests it c.
+Streamline state-permitting processes for IPPs that meet values of the CWP d.
+Continue state coordination with the federal permitting entities e.
+Encourage cooperative projects through BIPs f.
+Support local permitting authorities to identify, as requested, multipurpose components up front in project planning to incorporate county and local concerns 2.
+Update Tracking and Data Collection via the Basin Needs Decision Support System a.
+Support basin roundtables in providing updated IPP data as part of their BIPs b.
+Track and analyze effects of IPPs on the projected water supply gap 3.
+Optimize Funding Sources for IPPs a.
+Assess funding needs b.
+Target existing funding sources towards IPPs c.
+Identify new funding sources for IPPs 4.
+Generate Political Support for IPPs a.
+Facilitate and encourage regular, active communication about IPPs between the CWCB, the IBCC, and the basin roundtables b.
+Upon a project proponent's request, convene a facilitated dialogue among stakeholders, project proponents, and state agency representatives if there is disagreement about a proposed project or process c.
+Conduct outreach and education about IPPs and the state water-planning process d.
+Develop an approach for determining whether a project meets the values of the CWP and has broad stakeholder support e.
+Upon a project proponent's request, encourage legislative resolutions in support of IPPs that meet the values of the CWP f.
+Publicly advocate for IPPs that meet the values of the CWP and hase